NikosAlexandris/i.landsat8.swlst/archive/i.landsat8.swlst.md

 </div>

-The above will print out a description of each individual processing step, as well as the actual mathematical epxressions applied via GRASS GIS' `r.mapcalc` module.
+The above will print out a description for each individual processing step, as well as the actual mathematical epxressions applied via GRASS GIS' `r.mapcalc` module.